Sales and Marketing Best Practices: Capturing Online Buyers

 Sales Data/Systems Integration: Sending data to people and software

 Once an online sale is made, information needs to be sent to the requisite people and/or software systems.
 Sales data consists of contact/billing info, product/service types, and financial transaction information.
 This information can be integrated to a hauler’s billing, operations, and/or routing software products.
-Work order data can be sent directly to the individual(s) responsible for delivering carts/bins/dumpsters.
+Additionally, work order data can be sent directly to the individual(s) responsible for delivering carts/bins/dumpsters.
 Leveraging email, text, and other forms of instant notification can speed up the data transfer from sales to operations.

 CRM: Maximize every lead with fast response times